Potential Impact fraction and Population Attributable Fraction

 f(beta) = beta

-As in the previous section, custom link functions can be implemented
+As in the previous section, custom link functions for beta can be implemented

 as long as they are invertible in the range of interest by providing the